rainmakerv3/BB_Launcher/README.md

-Just a lightweight launcher for Bloodborne on shadPS4 (if I can get around to working on it)
+Just a lightweight launcher for Bloodborne on shadPS4

-Installation:
+**Installation:**

   Windows: Just place the exe next the shadPS4 exe.
 If you are using an SDL (no GUI) build for shadPS4, the other files in the BB Launcher folder have to be also transferred to the shadPS4 folder.